HwangLabNeuroCogDynamics/Notebooks/ROI_analysis.md

     -- At sub-brick #22 'Switch_GLT_R^2' datum type is float:            0 to      0.125225
        statcode = fibt;  statpar = 0.5 104.5

 Here we can see sub-brick #11 and #14 are the beta estimates for the task contrasts we are interested.
-Then we can use 3dROIstats to get the mean beta estimates within each thalamus nucleus
+Then we can use 3dROIstats to get the mean beta estimates within each thalamus nucleus.
+Also see: https://afni.nimh.nih.gov/pub/dist/doc/program_help/3dROIstats.html

     3dROIstats -mask /data/backed_up/shared/ROIs/Morel_2.5.nii.gz /data/backed_up/shared/ThalHi_MRI_2020/3dDeconvolve/sub-10006/sub-10006_FIRmodel_MNI_stats+tlrc > stats_10006.txt

 And if we open up the resulting output stats_10006.txt